-F. AIR FILTER
+F. AIRFILTER

 - A dirty air filter:

-- reduces cutting power.
+reduces cutting power

-- --- increases fuel consumption
+- increases fuel consumption

 - Clean the air filter:

-- frequently, especially in very dusty conditions.
+- -- frequently, especially in very dusty conditions.

 - -always after 10 tanks of fuel mixture or 5 hours of operation, whichever is less.

-- Replace the air filter if it is damaged.
+- Replace the air filter if any damage occurs to it.